What is Documentary Photography ?

 Social Documentary Photography

-Social documentary photography is photography that aims to elicit social change in society.
+This is a type that aims to elicit social change in society.
 This type of documentary photo captures everyday life.
 But with an important message or underlying theme.
 Most social documentary photographers develop a story with their images.
 This is done by closely following a person or group of people over time.

-Unlike street and photojournalism, social documentary photography needs to have a planned idea of the photographer’s story.
+Unlike street and photojournalism, it needs to have a planned idea of the photographer’s story.
 For example, it may include a shot list inspired by the photographer’s research into the project beforehand.
 Street and photojournalism are more concerned with a snapshot of a moment.
 However, this type should present a more unfolding or in-depth story.

 Documenting social issues also requires great patience and persistence.
 A passion for storytelling and aiding underprivileged parts of society is a must.